 The 10 States With the Lowest Cost of Living

-States With the Lowest Cost of Living in America
+States With the Lowest Cost of Living

-In Kansas, the overall cost of living index is 90.4, making it the state with the eighth lowest cost of living index in the country.
-The cost of housing in Kansas is considerably lower with a housing index of 77.4.
+In Kansas, the overall cost of living index is 90.4, making it the state with the eighth-lowest cost of living in the country.
+The cost of housing in Kansas is considerably lower than the national average, with a score of 77.4.
 As in Texas, low home purchase and rental prices are aided by the cheap real estate that is at least one tangible benefit of Kansas City's urban sprawl.
-The average house price is $124,400 in the Sunflower State.
-On average, the cost of a two-bedroom apartment in Kansas is $777.
+The average house price in the Sunflower State is $124,400, and the average monthly rent for a two-bedroom apartment is $777.

-In 2016, U.S. News and World Report's list of the 20 Best Affordable Places to Live in the U.S. named Fayetteville, AR, as the place with the lowest cost of living in the U.S. and the nations' third best place to live.
-Arkansas ranked in the top five most affordable states for people making minimum wage.
+In 2019, U.S. News & World Report's list of the 20 Best Affordable Places to Live in the U.S. named Fayetteville, Arkansas, as the nation's fourth best place to live.
+And according to the National Low Income Housing Coalition, Arkansas was the most affordable state to live in for people making the minimum wage in 2019.

-The housing index is 77.1, with the average price for a house in Michigan is $147,900.
-For a two bedroom apartment, the average monthly rent is $802.
-Grocery (89.6) and healthcare (93.3) also contribute to the state's affordability.
+Michigan's housing index is 77.1, with the average price for a house at $147,900.
+For a two-bedroom apartment, the average monthly rent is $802.
+Grocery (89.6) and health care (93.3) scores also contribute to the state's affordability.

 With an overall cost of living index of 87.9, Indiana is the second-best place to live affordably in the U.S. And while smaller towns and cities typically provide a cheaper lifestyle than big cities in many states, Indianapolis, Indiana's capital city, is one of the most affordable cities in the country, with an overall index of 89.
 Indiana's 75.8 housing index score is the country's second lowest.
 The average price for a house in the Hoosier State is $139,900, while $764 is the average monthly rent for a two-bedroom apartment.